Test in production without watermarks.

 10. Healthcare:

 IronXL is an enterprise library part of Iron Suite of products from Iron Software.
 It requires a license to run.
 Users can download a trial license to work with using their email ID from here.
-Once the data is entered license is delivered to the email ID provided.
+Once the data is entered, the license is delivered to the email ID provided.
 This license needs to be placed at the beginning of the code, before using the IronXL library as below.

 License.LicenseKey = "your Key Here"